 Next Steps

-Use the buttons below to to set up a free meeting.
+Use the buttons below to to set up a meeting.

-Should you choose to contact me, we will begin with a free, no obligation meeting—via phone—to discuss your situation.
+Should you choose to contact me, we will begin with a thirty minute meeting—via phone—to discuss your situation.
 Then, should you choose to retain my services, I will prepare and deliver to you for your approval a formal representation agreement.

 Unless and until I receive the signed representation agreement returned by you, my firm will not have accepted any responsibility for your legal needs and will perform no work on your behalf.
 Please contact me today to get started.